Settings / Status Bar

 - Show GPS Satellites: This controls display of GPS satellite information (when available).
 This information is normally only available when using an NMEA feed with xxGSV sentences.
 T

-- Precise Heading: (Only SEAiq Pilot) When enabled, heading will be displayed with an extra degree of precision (359.9°).
+- Precise Heading: (Only SEAiq Pilot) When enabled, heading is displayed with an extra degree of precision (359.9°).
 This should only be enabled if you know your heading sensor has the required level of precision.
 When this is enabled and Settings / Alarms / Heading Tick is enabled, then the ticks are made on 1/2°.

 If all of the settings are not present but at least COG, SOG, and HDG are present then a simplified analysis is shown that only has 1 lateral speed in place of the bow and stern that corresponds to the lateral speed of the GPS antenna.
-In this case, GPS will be shown for the lateral motion and NA for where the stern motion would have been shown.
+In this case, GPS is shown for the lateral motion and NA for where the stern motion would have been shown.

 - Show Radius-of-Turn: (Only SEAiq Pilot) When enabled, a panel is shown with the radius of turn based on current SOG and ROT of Own-Ship.
 A maximum turn radius of 5nm is displayed.

 - Beam/Length/Draft: (Only SEAiq Pilot) This controls whether to display a panel with length, width, and draft for Own-Ship.

 - Show Bow-Waypoint Range: (Only SEAiq Pilot) When enabled, a panel is shown with the distance along the route from bow to the next waypoint.
 For waypoint with a turning radius, the waypoint is considered to be the mid-point of the curve.
-In cases where the bow has passed the next waypoint but the waypoint has not advanced, a negative distance will be shown.
+In cases where the bow has passed the next waypoint but the waypoint has not advanced, a negative distance is shown.

 - Wind Direction: Choose format for presenting wind direction (true and apparent): relative to Own-Ship heading (+/- 180) or with absolute bearing (0-360).